 Brioche dough is often used as a base to make sweet breads like babka or cinnamon rolls.
 Ours is a basic recipe, but you can expand on it.
-With recipes like hazelnut babka, white chocolate cardamom babka, and cinnamon rolls the list is endless.
+With recipes like white chocolate cardamom babka and apple cinnamon rolls, the list is endless.

 Is Brioche Hard To Make?